osg-htc/docs/docs/worker-node/install-singularity.md

     kernel.
 However, the kernel is more widely reviewed than Singularity and the additional capability given to users is more limited.
     OSG Security considers the non-setuid, kernel-based method to have a lower security risk.
-On the other hand, Red Hat does not consider technology preview features to be ready for production, so they tend to take longer to distribute security patches.
+    However, Red Hat does not consider technology preview features to be ready for production, so security issues are not guaranteed to be addressed promptly.

 The document is intended for system administrators who wish to either install singularity or enable it to be run as an unprivileged user.